dodolalorc/dodolalorc/README.md

 Hello everyone, I'm Flora, currently a junior college student majoring in Computer Science (CS).

-This is my blog: [dodolalorc](https://dodolalorc.github.io/) or [THIS SITE](https://dodolalorc.cn/), where you can find updates on what I'm working on, my learning journey, and other interesting things.
+This is my blog: [dodolalorc.github.io](https://dodolalorc.github.io/) or [dodolalorc.cn](https://dodolalorc.cn/), where you can find updates on what I'm working on, my learning journey, and other interesting things.

 If you have any questions, feel free to reach out via my email: [flora's email](mailto:chenflora124@gmail.com) or leave a comment on my website — [here’s the link](https://dodolalorc.github.io/comments/).